Key Moments

 3

-Michael Seibel prioritizes a **team's execution ability** over the initial idea's perceived quality when evaluating startups, based on his analysis of hundreds of thousands of YC applications.
+Michael Seibel, Y Combinator CEO, prioritizes a team's execution ability over the idea itself, based on reviewing hundreds of thousands of YC applications.

 4